Port Forwarding is a technique used to redirect computer signals between the local network and the internet, also known as Ports.

-To avoid all these hassles while ensuring that your devices remain secure on the web, you need to use a VPN service.
+You need to use a VPN service to avoid all these hassles while ensuring that your devices remain secure on the web.
 Major VPN providers guarantee your online privacy and security through anonymity and security features like encryption.
-When these features are used alongside port forwarding, they ensure the safety of your identity and all the devices you are using.
+When these features are used alongside port forwarding, they ensure the safety of your identity and all your devices.

 A Single Dedicated IP Address

-Many people prefer using a single IP address for their online activities, such as banking or accessing remote servers.
-Though you can get a dedicated IP address from a VPN, it isn’t easy to use it alongside port forwarding.
+Many prefer using a single IP address for online activities, such as banking or accessing remote servers.
+Though you can get a dedicated IP address from a VPN, using it alongside port forwarding isn’t easy.
 But this can be easily changed by using the port forwarding add-on.

 Similarly, port forwarding is also helpful for people running a web server or gaming server on a single network.
-You can use a VPN alongside port forwarding and ensure your safety and anonymity on the internet.
+You can use a VPN alongside port forwarding to ensure your internet safety and anonymity.

 Share this article

 Zehra Ali is a Tech Reporter and Journalist.
 She has done her Masters in Mass Communication.
 Topics related to cybersecurity, IoT, AI, Big Data and other privacy matters are extensively covered by her on various platforms.
 You can follow her on twitter.More from Zehra Ali

 What Is VPN Split Tunneling And How Does It Work?
 Which VPN Offers?